Take A Look Inside "40 Years After Gregg"

 In 1976, the Supreme Court reinstated the death penalty in the United States in Gregg v.
 Georgia.
 In the forty years since that historic decision, the legal landscape has changed significantly, and the use of capital punishment has been the subject of passionate public debate.
 As this anniversary presents a unique opportunity for reflection, we invite you to join us for a conference that will bring together some of the nation's leading death penalty experts and practitioners to share their diverse perspectives, reflect on the dynamic history of capital punishment in the United States, and discuss the issues impacting the law today.

-By facilitating discussions on a range of timely topics, "40 Years After Gregg" will be a unique forum to educate members of the legal profession and the public on the complex contours of death penalty law.
-Panels will be led by preeminent judges, prosecutors, defenders, academics, current and former government officials, journalists, victims' advocates, and other professionals whose work affects how this country uses and thinks about capital punishment.
-This conference is sure to be a meaningful – and fun – occasion to engage with and learn from a diverse array of people who care about our criminal justice system.
+By facilitating discussions on a range of timely topics, "40 Years After Gregg" was a unique forum to educate members of the legal profession and the public on the complex contours of death penalty law.
+Panels were led by preeminent judges, prosecutors, defenders, academics, current and former government officials, journalists, victims' advocates, and other professionals whose work affects how this country uses and thinks about capital punishment.
+This conference was a meaningful – and fun – occasion to engage with and learn from a diverse array of people who care about our criminal justice system.

-Follow the Project on Twitter @abadueprocess to get conference updates!
-Use #greggconference or #greggat40 when Tweeting about the conference!
+JOIN THE CONVERSATION - Follow the Project on Twitter @abadueprocess to get updates!
+Search #greggconference or #greggat40 when to see what was tweeted about the conference!